 If you’re located in the United States and want to sell CBD products, you need to select “CBD and other hemp-derived products” as Industry in the Store Profiler and you’ll be able to use Square as the payment gateway.

 You can also easily set up offline payments such as Cash on Delivery and Direct Bank Transfer.

-Completing the store checklist ↑ Back to top
+Store Management ↑ Back to top

 Reusing the setup wizard ↑ Back to top

-- Select “Help” at the top right corner.
+- Select “Help” at the top-right corner.